 I love helping people succeed – in losing weight, gaining control and energy, and feeling better than they’ve felt in ages.

 With individual clients, our starting point depends on what changes you want to make and what makes most sense to you.
 We might typically start with nutrition because what we eat impacts every aspect of our health.
-But you might prefer to start by tackling stress, sleep, exercise or a particular health issue.
+But you might prefer to start by tackling stress, sleep, exercise or something else.
 Whatever your initial focus, we’ll explore different ways of approaching it and agree a plan.
 All these things plait together and improving one symptom usually improves others, too.

 Let’s not complicate things

 These days there is so much noise and confusion about what we should or shouldn’t be doing/eating/drinking.
 But having delved into the research, I feel that if we all focused on what science agrees on rather than what is disputed, more of us would be healthier and happier.
 What do we all agree on?
-Eat much less sugar, avoid ultra-processed and convenience food, eat more veg and whole foods (real food!), prioritise sleep, move more, get outside and see friends.
+Eat much less sugar, avoid ultra-processed and convenience food, eat more veg and whole foods (real food!), prioritise sleep, manage stress, move more, get outside and see friends.

 Doesn’t that sound great?

 I loved my 16 years as a management training and leadership development consultant specialising in behavioural diagnostics and personal development.
 Clients were from the finance, pharma, construction, food and drink and aviation sectors.
 But a longstanding interest in the relationship between health and performance led me to a Masters degree in Obesity & Weight Management (2017) and a Postgraduate Certificate in Human Nutrition (2019).

 I’ve been a sports massage therapist since 2009, so it’s exciting to bring the different strands of life together into my work as a health coach.